The Ultimate Big Sur Day Trip Itinerary

 Point Lobos State Reserve

-While technically not a part of Big Sur, Point Lobos State Reserve, located just south of Carmel, makes an excellent final stop on a Big Sur day trip if heading back north to Monterey or Carmel for the evening.
+While technically not a part of Big Sur, Point Lobos State Reserve makes an excellent final stop on your day trip.

 There are some short walking trails here as well as a number of scenic drives through the park.
-We found this to be a fantastic stop to enjoy the sunset as visitors here are a lot less compared to other stops along this Big Sur itinerary.
+We found this to be a fantastic stop to enjoy the sunset as visitors here are a lot fewer compared to other stops along this route.
 There are also a number of tide pools in the state reserve making this a great place to go looking for sea animals!

-The entrance fee to the park is included if you already visited Pfieffer Big Sur State Park earlier in the day.
+The entrance fee to the park is included if you already visited Pfeiffer Big Sur State Park earlier in the day.

 Sunset at Point Lobos State Reserve